 2. Policy Compliance

-The organization sponsoring a BYOB event is responsible for policy compliance and is expected to have certain members designated to monitor compliance at the event (the number of designated members will be determined in advance by the Associate Director of Highsmith Student Union and Student Activities, based on the anticipated size of the event).
-Failure to comply with all elements of this policy and BYOB Procedure may result in the loss of the privilege to sponsor a BYOB event as well as possible action through the Citizenship Education Process (for students) as well as law enforcement (for both the organization and/or individual students).
+The organization sponsoring a BYOB event is responsible for policy compliance.
+Failure to comply with all elements of this policy and BYOB procedure may result in the loss of the privilege to sponsor a BYOB event and possible action through the Citizenship Education Process (for students) as well as law enforcement (for both the organization and/or individual students).